Racial and Social Equity Research Resources

-ERS research has helped to understand access to health care access for self-employed individuals, their families, and their households in nonmetropolitan counties, According to the report findings health insurance coverage rates and sources differ more by age and whether workers are self-employed than by whether they live in a metro or nonmetro location.
+ERS research has helped to understand health care access for self-employed individuals, their families, and their households in nonmetropolitan counties.
+According to the report findings, health insurance coverage rates and sources differ more by age and whether workers are self-employed than by whether they live in a metro or nonmetro location.

 In addition to equity-related analyses of rural well-being, ERS also tracks trends in rural economic growth and the factors associated with growth such as infrastructure development.
 For example, as reported in Rural America at a Glance, 2021, only 63% of rural residents in persistent poverty counties had moderate- or high-speed broadband available in their census blocks, compared to 90% of all U.S. residents.
 Persistently poor counties in the Deep South and Southwest had particularly low internet availability.

 Rural Poverty & Other Indicators of Well Being